comedygold/comedygold/README.md

 ## Very Much Frequently Asked Questions

 ### How much comedygold can exist?
-Early 2015 (approximately a year and a half after release) there will be approximately 100,000,000,000 coins.
+There will be 100,000,000,000 coins.
 After that, it will change at some point.
+This will be years in the future so it's nothing to worry about.

 ### How install comedygold?